-Check the lobster for two long antennae.
-Lobsters with missing or chewed antennae have also spent time in storage.
+- Check the lobster for two long antennae.
+Lobsters with missing or chewed antennae have spent time in storage.

-3. Buy a Hard-shell Lobster
+Choose a Hard-shell Lobster

 Hard-shell lobsters ship well because they are stronger and hardier.
 Equally important, hard shell lobsters have more meat and better texture.
 Select a lobster that feels heavy for its size.
 Squeeze the sides of the lobster’s body; the soft shell will yield to pressure, while the hard shell will be firm.
 Soft-shell lobsters will always be cheaper than hard shell but may not necessarily be a bargain in the end.

-Male or Female Lobster?
+Male or Female Lobster

 To identify male and female, turn the lobster on it’s back and look at the first pair of swimmerets, or appendages, just where the body and tail meet.
 The male lobster legs are thick and stiff while the female legs are soft and delicate.

-Best Time of Year.
+Best Time of Year

 Generally, the best time of year to buy Maine lobsters for delivery is before Memorial Day (before the summer tourists arrive) and after Labor Day (when the tourist leave).
 In the summer the catch consists of a high percentage of soft-shell lobsters, while hard-shell lobsters are sometimes hard to come by.
 Next to late spring, fall is another prime time to buy great lobsters.
 Learn more about the best times of year for lobster.

 What Size Lobster